ssoler90/Airbnb-Room-Type-Prediction/README.md

 # Airbnb-Room-Type-Prediction
-I developed a classification model based on the data provided by InsideAirBnB to predict the room type of an accommodation
+The objective of the analysis is to develop a classification model based on the data provided by InsideAirBnB to predict the room type of an accommodation (shared room, private room or entire apartment).
+To achieve this, three supervised learning algorithms will be used: Naive Bayes, K-Nearest Neighbors (KNN) and Decision Tree.
+The performance of these models will be evaluated and compared to determine which one provides better results, especially in terms of overall accuracy and ability to handle imbalanced classes.